-The Southern Oregon winegrowing region is very unique given that it can successfully grow a wide range of varieties because of its topographical diversity, and it was pioneer Peter Britt who planted the first vineyard in our region (located just a few miles from our site) nearly 150 years ago.
-His vineyard included many different varieties along with Franc Pinot, known today as Pinot noir and according to Dr. Willard Brown, a local wine historian, this may have been the first planting of Pinot noir in the state of Oregon.
-As of the 2010 growing season, Pinot noir is the third most planted variety in our region as of the 2011 growing season.
+The Southern Oregon winegrowing region is very unique given that it can successfully grow a wide range of varieties because of its topographical diversity, and it was pioneer Peter Britt who planted the first vineyard in our region, located just miles from our site nearly 150 years ago.
+His vineyard included many different varieties along with Franc Pinot, known today as Pinot noir and according to Dr. Willard Brown, a local wine historian, this may have been the first planting of Pinot noir in the state of Oregon, which is also the most harvested variety in our region as of the 2011 growing season.

 At DANCIN Vineyards, our goal is to maintain appropriate vine balance through proper management practices.
-We endeavor to avoid massive canopy “haircuts” and quick fixes if at all possible, therefore all of our activities including pruning, irrigation, canopy management and crop thinning are determined through a continual assessment of each grapevine at every stage of the growing season.
+Our goal is to avoid massive canopy “haircuts” and quick fixes if at all possible, therefore all of our activities including pruning, irrigation, canopy management and crop thinning are determined through a continual assessment of each grapevine at every stage of the growing season.